Skip to main content

 Rich text handlingStripped to plain text; links auto-processed

-Any column type not explicitly recognized by Risksheet defaults to text (Edm.String).
+Any column type not explicitly recognized by Risksheet defaults to text.
 This provides graceful degradation for custom or future column types and means that mistyping a type identifier will not cause errors — the column will simply render as a plain text field.

 Integer Type

 The int type stores whole numbers as 64-bit integers.
-It is functionally interchangeable with the rating type at the storage level, though rating is semantically intended for risk assessment scales and maps to a 32-bit integer in OData.
+It is functionally interchangeable with the rating type at the storage level, though rating is semantically intended for risk assessment scales bound to Polarion enumerations.

 PropertyValue